middyjs/middy/README.md

 Where:

-- `handler`: is a reference to the current context and allows access to (and modification of) the current `event` (request), the `response` (in the _after_ phase), and `error` (in case of an error).
+- `request`: is a reference to the current context and allows access to (and modification of) the current `event` (request), the `response` (in the _after_ phase), and `error` (in case of an error).